wjramos/node-aws-lambda-api-boilerplate/README.md

 ### npm Scripts

 - `npm test` - Lint the library and tests, then run the unit tests
-- `npm run lint` - Lint the source and unit tests
-- `npm run watch` - Continuously run the unit tests as you make changes to the source and test files themselves
+- `npm run test:watch` - Continuously run the unit tests as you make changes to the source and test files themselves
+- `npm run lint` - Lint the source
+- `npm run lint:test` - Lint the unit tests
-- `npm run build` - Lint then build the library
+- `npm run build` - Build the library
 - `npm run coverage` - Generate a coverage report
+- `npm start` - run development web server with api

 ### Linting